 There is a lot of public concern about the man-made chemicals in our food, environment and household goods.
 But the evidence linking such chemicals to cancer has generally been poor or inconsistent.

 Hormone mimics and cancer

 Some people suggest that the increasingly common use of EDCs explains why breast cancer, prostate cancer and testicular cancer have become much more common in the last century.
 But there is no good direct evidence to support this.

 A number of other things are likely to have contributed to the increase in rates of breast cancer over the last few decades.
-These include the trend towards having smaller families later on in life, and the increasing number of women of women who are overweight or obese, or drink alcohol.
+These include the trend towards having smaller families later on in life, and the increasing number of women who are overweight or obese, or drink alcohol.
 All of these are known risk factors for breast cancer.